Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/backfill_column.md

 └───────┴──────┴──────┴────────────┴──────────┘
 ```

-In case of replicated / sharded setup need to create dict_table / item_dict at all nodes and it has to have the EXACTLY same data (probaly it's easier to make dict_table replicated).
+In case of a replicated / sharded setup you need to have the dictionary and source table (dict_table / item_dict) on all nodes and they have to all have EXACTLY the same data.
+The easiest way to do this is to make dict_table replicated.

-Need to use `alter table test.fact ... setting allow_nondeterministic_mutations=1`
+In this case, you will need to set the setting `allow_nondeterministic_mutations=1` on the user that runs the `ALTER TABLE`.
+See the [ClickHouse docs](https://clickhouse.com/docs/en/operations/settings/settings#allow_nondeterministic_mutations) for more information about this setting.